↑

 Peter wants us to understand, or to know, that this WILL happen.

-So if we believe the Bible to be true, we shouldn’t be surprised when someone scoffs at what we believe and say as a Christ followers.
+So, if we believe the Bible to be true, we shouldn’t be surprised when someone scoffs at what we believe and say as Christ followers.

-Rather, we should expect scoffers — maybe even actually look for them.
-While we don’t know exactly when the last days will occur, Scripture tells us it will come.
+Instead, we should expect scoffers—maybe even actually look for them.
+Scripture tells us they will come, but we don’t know exactly when the last days will occur.

 Scoffers are not mocking us because we failed.